PanAm Post: Reception

-Political commentators and academics have associated the PanAm Post with hyper-partisan reporting that is prone to promoting falsehoods and using questionable far-right sources, such as The Epoch Times.
 Communication studies researchers at the University of Valencia regarded the PanAm Post in 2022 as pseudo-media alongside publications such as Breitbart News and Okdiario.
 Pseudo-media, they noted, describes publications that imitate the reporting styles of traditional media "while infringing the most basic journalistic conventions, such as the conflation of data and commentary, with an overt ideological bias."

-In 2015, dean of the Dietrich College of Humanities and Social Sciences of Carnegie Mellon University Richard Scheines praised the PanAm Post as "an incredibly rich online site that covers news and offers excellent analyses of all regions in the Americas."
-In 2019 and 2020, the PanAm Post was ranked by the University of Pennsylvania's Think Tanks and Civil Societies Program as one of the most prominent free-market media websites in the world measured by social media impact.

 Controversies

 FARC defamation lawsuit

 On August 20, 2019, PanAm Post editor-in-chief Vanessa Vallejo published an article titled "Los violadores que son 'honorables' congresistas en Colombia" (The rapists who are 'honorable' congressmen in Colombia) accompanied by a photo of FARC senator Carlos Lozada.
 Lozada, who held one of the ten congressional seats reserved for the FARC since 2018 under the Colombian peace agreement, filed a defamation lawsuit against Vallejo and the PanAm Post in a Bogotá court.
-On October 25, 2019, Judge Hyman Alberto Hermosilla Reyes sided with Lozada and ordered Vallejo and the PanAm Post to retract their statements, citing a "complete lack of defense arguments" and numerous inaccuracies in Vallejo's article that "demonstrate[d] the interest of Vanessa Vallejo in misinforming the international community."

-Vallejo and the PanAm Post appealed the decision, arguing that the PanAm Post was not responsible for the personal opinion expressed by its editor on its platform.
-Furthermore, Vallejo provided evidence from the victims' rights group Corporación Rosa Blanca to substantiate her claims that Lozada had committed sexual violence during the Colombian conflict.
-On March 10, 2020, Judge Hermosillo Reyes overturned his previous ruling in light of the new evidence.
-The PanAm Post published an article that celebrated the appeal as a "small triumph for liberty."
+A judge initially ruled against the PanAm Post but that ruling was overturned on appeal.